Nepo26/pokerSolver/README.md

 ### Docker

 #### Use the built-in docker-compose
-You can do as above and simply use 'docker-compose up' inside the diretory.
+You can do as above and simply use 'docker-compose up' inside the directory.
 It will then follow to build and run the program.

 #### Create a simple docker-compose
 Or you can create a simple docker-compose using my image on the cloud.